MdMirajAnsari/InterviewNavigator/HTML/Html-Concept.md

 ### What is the usage of a novalidate attribute for the form tag that is introduced in HTML5?

+The `novalidate` attribute, introduced in HTML5 for the `<form>` tag, is a boolean attribute that, when present, specifies that the form-data should not be validated by the browser when submitted.

 ### What is a manifest file in HTML5?

+In HTML5, a manifest file (specifically an Application Cache Manifest file, often referred to as `appcache` or `cache manifest`) is a text file that instructs the browser on which resources (HTML pages, CSS files, JavaScript files, images, etc.) to cache for offline access.
+This allows web applications to function even when there is no network connection.

 ### What is the Geolocation API in HTML5?

 ## What do *DOCTYPE* and *html lang* attributes do?

+The `<!DOCTYPE html>` declaration and the `lang` attribute on the `<html>` tag serve distinct but important purposes in an HTML document:

+`<!DOCTYPE html>` Declaration:

+The `<!DOCTYPE html>` declaration, placed at the very beginning of an HTML document, serves to inform the web browser about the version of HTML the document conforms to.
+Specifically, `<!DOCTYPE html>` declares that the document is an HTML5 document.
+This declaration is crucial because it triggers "standards mode" in browsers, ensuring that the page is rendered according to modern web standards and avoiding "quirks mode," which can lead to inconsistent rendering across different browsers.

 ## Can you explain the purpose of *meta tags* in HTML?

+In  **HTML** , **meta tags** are elements placed inside the `<head>` section of a web page that provide **metadata** (information about the page) to browsers, search engines, and other services.
+They don’t display content directly to the user, but they influence how the page behaves, is indexed, and interpreted.

 ## What is the difference between *b* and *strong* tags?